beginning of content

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.

-How are haemorrhoids managed during pregnancy?
+How can I manage haemorrhoids during pregnancy?

 Treatment options include the following: